divvun/divvun-manager-macos/README.md

     - keyboards: add entries in `keyboard-XXX/XXX.kbdgen/project.yaml`
     - spellers: add entries in `lang-XXX/manifest.toml.in` (not yet supported)

+## Logging
+Log files can be bundled and exported in the help menu.
+It gather log files from Divvun Manager, Pahkatd and MacDivvun.
+Since the app is running as user, all log folders need to be accessible by others.
+(Pahkatd service checks folder permission on every launch)
 ## License

 GPLv3 — see LICENSE file.